Published: 12 May 2025

 Baskin also hopes to use the visit to urge Australia to recognise the State of Palestine, joining 147 UN member states that already do.
 “If you support a two-state solution, you need to recognise both states,” he said.
 “Put up or shut up.”

-Asked about the cause of this war, Baskin replied: “There's no doubt October 7 was the most traumatic event that happened to the Jewish people and to Israel since the Holocaust.
+Baskin acknowledges that Israel's actions in Gaza were prompted by the trauma of Hamas' October 7 attack: “There's no doubt October 7 was the most traumatic event that happened to the Jewish people and to Israel since the Holocaust.
 There's no question about it, we're still traumatised.”

 And yet, both men insist that these traumas must become starting points — not stopping points — for a new kind of dialogue.